 Tom Ford is still one of my favorite brands but after the recent disappointment with Velvet Orchid I somehow missed even the fact of one more perfume being released, which didn’t stop me from asking for a sample as soon as an SA cheerfully shared with me the news.
 I am glad I did.

 Since now I had both samples, I decided to make it up to the one I neglected.
 So first I tested TF Noir on my skin.
 Out of the cornucopia of notes mentioned on Fragrantica, I can smell some spices, citrus, vetiver, leather and vanilla.
 Then I persuaded my vSO to give it a try – just to check if it smelled better on him.
 It is a nice perfume; I have absolutely nothing bad to say about it and I welcome it as a great addition to the mainstream perfumes stable.
 Moreover, I would recommend it to “civilians” of both genders before most other modern offerings.
-Unfortunately, it’s so… unremarkable that I can’t imagine circumstances, under which I wouldn’t want my vSO to wear TF Noir instead of my other favorite Tom Ford’s perfumes – Tuscan Leather, Oud Wood or Tobacco Vanille.
+Unfortunately, it’s so… unremarkable that I can’t imagine circumstances, under which I would want my vSO to wear TF Noir instead of my other favorite Tom Ford’s perfumes – Tuscan Leather, Oud Wood or Tobacco Vanille.

 Tom Ford Noir Pour Femme, on the other hand, was a pleasant surprise.
 For a perfume that hadn’t even gotten its own name (I couldn’t help the feeling that she was referred to by her married name), it’s very self-reliant.
 Many hours into the drydown I can smell some similarities between two perfumes – probably the way long-married couples come to resemble each other, but out of the two Mrs. Noir… I mean, Tom Ford Noir Pour Femme is the real killer who deserves the “noir” part of the name.
 It’s sweet and smooth and captivating.
 And though I do not need any more perfumes, I’m not sure I’ll be able to resist the fatal attraction of the 30 ml bottle…